mahdihosseini/FoucsPath/README.md

 # FoucsPath
 ## Focus Quality Assessment for Digital Pathology (Microscopy) Images
 FocusPath is a dataset compiled from diverse Whole Slide Image (WSI) scans in different focus (z-) levels.
+Images are naturally blurred by out-of-focus lens provided with GT scores of focus levels.
 The dataset can be used for No-Reference Focus Quality assessment of Digital Pathology/Microscopy images.

 ![Z_Stack_Scan](https://user-images.githubusercontent.com/7947948/61661617-8488a700-ac9a-11e9-9add-5dab94014c18.png)